 Software and hardware modularity go hand in hand.
 While OOP is not my favourite on microcontrollers, it’s the best way here.
 Fundamentally, most devices will fall in just a few classes (GPIO, analog I/O, read/write at a specific I2C address, PWM, counter etc).
 Allow these types of classes to operate on any hardware resource and the platform becomes highly modular.

 How much does it cost to keep an ESP8266 running per year?

-Assuming always on, 70mA from a standard 5V supply through linear regulator, 0.35W consumed.
+Assuming always on, 70mA from a standard 5V supply through linear regulator, 0.35W consumed (excluding the screen!!).
 Adding inefficiency and self consumption of DC/DC converter getting to 0.6W from mains(I measured).
 This is 5KWh per year, or about 1.1 euro at average EU price.
-If the price does not tell you anything, think of the effort for a human to produce this: your not so sporty, but decently conditioned person would spend 50 hours on a bike.
+If the price does not tell you anything, think of the effort for a human to produce this: your not so sporty, but decently conditioned person would spend 50 hours on a bike to generate this electricity.

 NRF24L01 goes a long way….or does it?

 I have used a hell lot of NRFs in my project, Stockie and encountered no major issues.
 They are super cheap and easy to get…but the very low transmission power limits the range.
 Not so fast!
 By combining the low power modules on the Stockies with a high power modules and antenna on the gateway I could get a lot of range (+/- 1 floors and anywhere inside the apartment).
 With a caveat, that did not matter for the application: allowing a lot of retries, just to play it safe.
 The reason is simple: the 2.4GHz band is swamped with WiFis in the urban area, which can use a much higher power – thus the NRF needs to find the right moment in time to get through.